 Every year in September, people from around the globe flock to a tiny town in the Simpson desert with only a petrol station and a pub.
 Over 2 days, The Birdsville Races attract more than 7,000 event-goers to a suburb with a population of just 100.
 Then in a cloud of dust, the booming suburb is vacated and the event-goers return to their homes.

 Only a stones-throw from Birdsville sits the Kati Thanda-Lake Eyre basin.
-Some of the scenic flights which run out of Birdsville over Lake Eyre are listed below:
+One of the most popular scenic flights which run out of Birdsville over Lake Eyre is listed below:

 The Lake Eyre flights out of William Creek are often televised nationally and are famous for a number reasons.
 Located roughly 60km’s from the south part of Lake Eyre, it’s the closest operating charter company for flights over the lake.
 Departing from the modestly popular William Creek Hotel, the team of expert pilots run several scenic flights each day.
 27 years and multiple awards later, the William Creek Hotel charter company has become an institution.
 People from around the country (and even the world) come to William Creek for a flight and the true outback experience.
 They run several different flights around Lake Eyre depending on your time constraints and budget.